BShanrockSolberg/datasciencecoursera/getdataproj/tidytrial_code_book.md

 The variable names have been modified to reflect this, the format is `avg_[feature]_[function]_[X]`
 Processed variable example: `avg_fBodyBodyGyroJerkMag_std or avg_tBodyAcc_mean_Z`

-The list of features and what they mean, pulled from the features_info.txt of the source data zip file is replicated here:
+The list of features and what they mean, is found in the **features_info.txt** file, located in the *data source* zip file.
+For convenience this information is copied here:

 `The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.`